 There are a number of treatments that may be used to get pedestrians safely across the street, whether crossing at an intersection or midblock.
-A marked crosswalk is one of these tools, but it is best used in conjunction with other treatments (including signs, flashing beacons, curb extensions, raised crossing islands, and enhanced overhead lighting).
+A marked crosswalk is one of these tools, but it is best used in conjunction with other treatments (including signs, flashing beacons, curb extensions, raised median or refuge islands, and enhanced overhead lighting).
 Not only are marked crosswalks used to advise pedestrians where to cross, but also to alert motorists to expect pedestrians crossing at those locations.
 The criteria provided in this section do not apply to school crossings.
+All marked crosswalks at uncontrolled locations shall be coordinated with the District Traffic Operations Office.